JSNA – People – Children and Young People

 Population: There are 58,415 females and 60,612 males aged 0-24 in Barnet.
 The highest numbers of children and young people are seen in Hendon, followed by Burnt Oak.
 Of Barnet’s population aged 0-24, 52% are White, 17% are Asian, 11% are of Other ethnicity, 10% are of Mixed ethnicity, and a further 10% are Black.
 13% of those aged 0-24 in Barnet have English as their second language.

-Education: In 2021/22 only 1.5% of 16-17 year olds in Barnet were not in education, employment or training – this is significantly below the average for London (3.5%) and England (4.7%) and this percentage has been decreasing in Barnet since 2016.
-64.9% of children in Barnet are achieving a good level of development at the end of Reception, though there was an approximate 10% decrease seen between 2018/19 to 2021/22 due to the COVID-19 pandemic.
-In terms of older children, 66.8% are achieving a grade 5 or above in English and Maths GCSE in Barnet, higher than both the London (57.5%) and England average (50%).
+Education: In 2022/23 only 0.9% of 16-17 year olds in Barnet were not in education, employment or training – this is significantly below the average for London (3.4%) and England (5.3%) and this percentage has been decreasing in Barnet since 2016.
+70.4% of children in Barnet are achieving a good level of development at the end of Reception – this is still 4% below pre-pandemic levels.
+In terms of older children, 66% are achieving a grade 5 or above in English and Maths GCSE in Barnet, higher than both the London (54.1%) and England average (45.5%).

-Healthy Weight: In Barnet in 2021/22, 1.7% Reception children and 2.1% Year 6 children were underweight, which is higher than the England average but similar to London.
-In the same year, 19.5% of Reception children and 34.9% of Year 6 children were overweight or obese, which is significantly below both the London and England average.
-At the ward-level for both Reception and Year 6, Burnt Oak and Colindale were the only wards significantly above the Barnet average; West Hendon was also above average for Year 6 children.
+Healthy Weight: In Barnet in 2022/23, 1.2% Reception children and 2.0% Year 6 children were underweight, which is higher than the England average but similar to London.
+In the same year, 18.7% of Reception children and 35.6% of Year 6 children were overweight or obese, which is significantly below both the London and England average.
+At the ward-level for Reception children, Burnt Oak and Hendon were the only wards significantly above the Barnet average; for Year 6 children, the wards above average were Burnt Oak, Colindale, Edgware, and West Hendon.

-Oral Health: 30.2% of 5-year olds have experience of visually obvious dental decay.
-Furthermore, the rate of hospital admissions for dental caries in those aged 0-5 years is 253 per 100,000, with 57% of patients admitted being male.
-Both of these indicators of oral health are similar to the London and England average
+Oral Health: Information about levels of dental decay in 5 year olds comes from the National Dental Epidemiology Programme survey of 5 year old children in England.
+The number of children in Barnet surveyed in 2022 was smaller than required, meaning that there is a large degree of error around the estimate of 30.2% of 5 years old in Barnet who have experienced visually obvious dental decay.
+However, what is known is that a significant proportion of the 5 year olds in Barnet have visibly obvious dental decay.
+Furthermore, the rate of hospital admissions for dental caries in those aged 0-5 years is 234 per 100,000, with 57% of patients admitted being male.
+Both of these indicators of oral health are similar to the London and England average.

 Further information